atc0005/ansible-playbook-lxd-testenv/README.md

 ### Create new test environment

+#### Default host list

-The following steps will prep the host to run LXD containers and then proceed to spin up several CentOS and Ubuntu containers:
+The following steps will prep the host to run LXD containers and then proceed to spin up a moderate number of CentOS and Ubuntu containers:

 - `ansible-playbook -i inventories/testing site.yml -K`

+Breakdown of containers created:

+- 5 containers
+  - 1 Ubuntu container explicitly set to the latest LTS release
+  - 1 Ubuntu container explicitly set to the prior LTS release
+  - 1 "Docker" container with the latest Ubuntu LTS release + Docker configuration
+  - 1 CentOS container explicitly set to the latest LTS release
+  - 1 CentOS container explicitly set to the prior LTS release

 Note: By default, at least one additional container will be spun up as a Docker Host for testing Docker related playbooks.
 To disable this behavior,